hpe-storage/scod/docs/csi_driver/using.md

 Host-based volume encryption is in effect if the "enc" prefix is seen on the multipath device name.

 !!! seealso
-    For an in-depth tutorial and more advanced use cases for host-based volume encryption, check out this blog post on HPE DEV: [Host-based Volume Encryption with HPE CSI Driver for Kubernetes](https://developer.hpe.com/blog/host-based-volume-encryption-with-hpe-csi-driver-for-kubernetes/)
+    For an in-depth tutorial and more advanced use cases for host-based volume encryption, check out this blog post on HPE Developer: [Host-based Volume Encryption with HPE CSI Driver for Kubernetes](https://developer.hpe.com/blog/host-based-volume-encryption-with-hpe-csi-driver-for-kubernetes/)

 ## Further Reading